paul-wangombe/pong-game/README.md

 # pong-game
 a simple pong game made with python turtle

-unfortunately I can't an online python IDE that will install tkinter, a python library that is required to display turtle you'll have to git clone the repo
+unfortunately I can't find an online python IDE that will install tkinter, a python library that is required to display turtle you'll have to git clone the repo